parse-community/docs/_includes/js/queries.md

   });
 </code></pre>

-You can also restrict results by using `equalTo`
+You can also restrict results by using `equalTo`.

 <pre><code class="javascript">
 var query = new Parse.Query("User");